How to Stain Laminate Furniture (Yes, You Can!)

 - FREE Must-Have Painting Tips for Furniture – Don’t forget to download my free printable full of furniture painting tips & tricks to save you time and money.
-You can download your FREE checklist here.
+You can download your FREE checklist of pro tips here.

-How To Paint IKEA Laminate Furniture (Video Tutorial)
+How To Prep IKEA Laminate Furniture For Staining (Video Tutorial)

-You can reference my video on how to paint laminate furniture from IKEA.
-It’s the same exact process but just on the desk made out of a door for my craft room.
+When it comes to preping the furniture piece, you can reference my video on how to paint laminate furniture from IKEA.
+It’s the same exact prep work but just on the IKEA desk for my craft room.
 The video should come up as a pop-up but if you have trouble seeing it, you can find it on my YouTube channel here:

 STEP 1: Remove Cabinet Doors, Drawers & All Hardware